aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 Ask instead of telling.
 "You are on third, the catcher catches it, what do you do?" beats explaining it again.
 If they can answer it, they know it.

+## The Prep Step

+**Time:** 6 minutes to teach.
+After that it is never taught again, only scored.

+A small hop as the pitch comes in, landing balanced on the balls of the feet right as the ball reaches the plate.
+Inches off the ground, not a jump.

+### Sell it before you teach it

+Do not explain it.
+Show it, and let one of them feel it.

+Pick a volunteer.
+Have her stand flat-footed and completely still.
+Roll a ball six or eight feet to her side.
+She will not get there.
+Now have her hop and land as you release, and roll the identical ball.
+She gets it.

+Do that with two or three girls so the whole team watches it happen instead of hearing about it.
+You will never have to explain inertia to a nine-year-old again.

+### Why it actually matters at this age

+Two reasons, and the second one is bigger:

+1. A body already moving reacts faster than a body standing still.
+2. **It gives every player something to do on every pitch.** A girl at second with nothing to do for four minutes has checked out and is looking at the sky.
+A girl who has to hop on every single pitch is watching every single pitch.
+The prep step is an attention device wearing a movement disguise.

+### The cue

+**Land with the pitch.** Her feet should hit the ground as the ball reaches the plate, not before.

+### Popcorn, 3 minutes

+Whole team spread out in the field.
+You go through a pitching motion at the plate.
+Everyone hops at the same time.

+Ten girls popping at once looks ridiculous, which is exactly why it works, and you can see instantly who did not pop.
+Call out the kernels that did not pop, keep it light, go again.

+### Freeze, 2 minutes

+Same setup.
+At the moment you would make contact, yell "freeze."
+Everyone holds exactly where they are.

+Take two steps and scan.
+Who is on the balls of her feet, who is a statue standing flat?
+Point and move on with no lecture.
+Nobody wants to be the statue, so this one polices itself fast.

+### Gotcha

+Run this at the [Fielding Station](#fielding-station) rather than here.
+Go through the motion, everyone hops, then immediately roll a ball at a random girl.
+If she prepped she gets it, and if she did not she does not.
+The ball does all the teaching and you say nothing.

+### What to watch for

+- **Hopping too early,** so she is flat-footed again by contact.
+By far the most common.
+- **Hopping too high.** Inches.
+A big jump is slower than no hop at all.
+- **Landing on the heels,** which means she can only move backward.
+- **Feet landing together.** Shoulder width.
+- **Doing it once and forgetting for the rest of the inning.** This is why it becomes a scored rule instead of a coaching point.

+### For the pitcher

+She preps too, right after release, because she is the closest fielder to the batter and has the least time to react.
+Mention it at the [station](#in-season-pitcher-and-catcher-station) so it does not get lost.

 ## Batter's Box Routine

 **Time:** 6 minutes to teach, then it is enforced in every scrimmage from now on.